vaminator/vamtb/README.md

-  dump          Dump var meta.json dups          n2 dup find multiconvert  Convert directory tree of directory trees to vars. printdep      Print dependencies of a var renamevar     Rename var from meta.json repack        Convert single file to var. sortvar       Moves vars to subdirectory named by its creator
+  dump          Dump var meta.json dups          n2 dup find multiconvert  Convert directory tree of directory trees to vars. noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. renamevar     Rename var from meta.json repack        Convert single file to var. sortvar       Moves vars to subdirectory named by its creator